jovanjay/ReactNativeRegisterLoginApp/README.md

 ### Disclaimer ###
 This is my first attemp coding in React Native + Redux, also an attemp to acheive a correct folder project structure.
 If you want to use this as a base on any of your project I would be both flattered and scared at the same time.

-I have not deployed it on real devices, I have been testing this on [EXPO XDE](https://expo.io/).
+I have not deployed this on real devices but I have been testing this on [EXPO XDE](https://expo.io/).